tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/lesson-1/01-motivation.md

 One of the things we will learn in this course is how to use Python to plot data.
 As you well know, raw data itself is often not particularly useful in helping you understand what the data shows.
-Let\'s look at an example that might be familiar to you, global temperature data.
+Let's look at an example that might be familiar to you, global temperature data.

 ``` none